nsrr/lhcamkiia-documentation/pages/README.md

 ## Data overview

-[:files_path:/](EDF files) exported by a Tucker-Davis Technologies, Inc. (TDT) RZ2 system from tethered recordings, containing bilateral EEG recordings (Channels 1 and 2) from occipito-parietal configuration for redundancy in case one EEG channel failed.
+[EDF files](:files_path:/) exported by a Tucker-Davis Technologies, Inc. (TDT) RZ2 system from tethered recordings, containing bilateral EEG recordings (Channels 1 and 2) from occipito-parietal configuration for redundancy in case one EEG channel failed.
 Channel 3 corresponds to nuchal EMG.
 All 3 channels were digitized at 813 Hz and bandpassed at 0.5-300 Hz.

-[:files_path:/processed_mat_files/](MAT files) containing processed EEG files used for analysis.
+[MAT files](:files_path:/processed_mat_files/) containing processed EEG files used for analysis.
 These files were created in Matlab R2015b and can be opened in Matlab, Octave or Python.
 Each file contains the following variables:

 <table>
 <tr><td><b>Variable</b></td><td><b>Meaning</b></td></tr>